typings/typings/docs/faq.md

 During installation, all references (E.g. `/// <reference path="..." />`) are stripped.
 They are stripped because of their ambiguous nature - it can not be determined if the reference should be included within the source or is a dependency.
 90% of the time, it's better to strip.
 If the reference is something you require for the project to work, you can always install the references as dependencies manually.

-## How Do I Use Typings With Git and Continuous Integration?
+## How Do I Use Typings With Version Control?

+Normally, you won't need to commit your `typings/` folder, unless you have issues accessing typings (E.g. CI has a firewall) or it aligns with your teams policy.

-If you're already publishing your module with TypeScript, you might be using NPM scripts to automate the build.
+If you're using NPM in your project with TypeScript, you might be using NPM scripts.
 To integrate **Typings** into this flow, I recommend you run it as part of the `prepublish` or `build` steps.
 For example:

 ```json
 {